vlahm/git_workshop/README.md

 # git_workshop

-**Git setup and standard procedure, with shell commands and Rstudio equivalents**
+### Git setup and standard procedure, with shell commands and Rstudio equivalents

-**Please complete steps 1-3 of the "Setup and configuration" section before the workshop begins**
+**Please complete steps 1 and 2 of the "Setup and configuration" section before the workshop begins.
+If you'll be using Rsudio's integrated version control, also complete step 3.

  + _Italicized text pertains to Rstudio_.
  + If you're on Windows, this guide assumes you will interact with git through git bash, not cmd or Powershell.